Help Fight Hunger in the Pandemic and Beyond

 Year-round, the Y provides meals and snacks to thousands of kids but now, at a time when resources for many families who were already vulnerable are shrinking and uncertain, access to healthy food is even harder.
 During this pandemic, we're meeting people where they are and getting innovative with our own resources to meet this unfunded, increased demand.

 We have expanded our Hunger Initiatives to ensure kids and families have access to healthy meals and snacks.
 We are working hand in hand with community partner organizations and with Y members and donors, to make sure no kid goes hungry during the COVID-19 pandemic.
-Already, we’ve distributed more than 340,000 meals to vulnerable children and families at more than 60 sites across King County.
+In 2020 alone, we distributed more than 400,000 meals to vulnerable children and families at more than 60 sites across King County.

 "I've been out of work for months, I don't know what I would do without this.", a mom utilizing the Y’s Hunger Programs said after getting Totes to Go Meals for her family.